Haiiah/gonzmg88.github.io/blog/2017_10_24-NystromRBFNN.md

 ### Proof

 The ad. hoc way to prove the result is showing that the matrices $A$ from (2) and $B$ from (3) are equivalent.
-We can simplify the expresions:
+We can simplify the expressions:

 $$
 A = K_{uu}^{-1}K_{uf}\Big(Q_{ff}+ \sigma^2 I \Big)^{-1} = K_{uu}^{-1}K_{uf}\Big(K_{fu}K_{uu}^{-1}K_{uf}+ \sigma^2 I \Big)^{-1}